Blizzard hotfixes the latest version and it works in Wine again

 You can check each issue for workarounds.
 I list some of them here.

 If Blizzard launcher has buttons you can’t click or see, change the version of the launcher to Windows 2003.
 It’s the Battle.net.exe executable inside of Blizzard App folder (not inside the StarCraft folder itself).
+This will give you a message that your Windows version is not supported, so you can change it back if you don’t need it.

 When running Ubuntu 17.04 I encountered an issue with Battle.net menus being slow.
 I downgraded to 16.04 and the issue mostly disappeared.
 Sometimes I have to restart the game to fix it again, but that’s not as bad as having to wait for more than 30 seconds for each menu.